 - Uses rainfall for your plants rather than letting it run off the property.

 - Deeply rooted plants will help reduce erosion on a sloping property.

-- Helps reduce impact on storm water management systems; keeping local waterways cleaner.
+- Helps reduce the impact on stormwater management systems; keeping local waterways cleaner.

-- A rain garden is lower maintenance than lawn and it helps reduce our water bills.
+- A rain garden is lower maintenance than a lawn and it helps reduce our water bills.